logo

 Understanding Home Loans from Banks Vs. NBFC

 When it comes to bank vs NBFC, both play a crucial role in the lending landscape, but they operate under distinct regulatory frameworks and exhibit contrasting characteristics.
 Banks are established financial institutions that are regulated by the Reserve Bank of India (RBI) and follow strict guidelines.
-They accept deposits from the public and provide loans, including home loans, using these funds.
+They accept deposits from the public and provide loans, including home loans, using these funds, often offering competitive bank home loan interest rates.
 On the other hand, NBFCs are financial entities that offer various financial services, including lending but do not hold a banking license.
-They raise capital through various means and extend loans using those funds.
+They raise capital through various means and extend loans using those funds, usually at comparatively higher NBFC home loan interest rates.

 Here is a table that will help you better understand the difference between the two: